China offers to ramp up U.S. imports - Bloomberg

-By raising annual goods imports from the United States by a combined value of more than $1 trillion, China would seek to reduce its trade surplus, which last year stood at $323 billion, to zero by 2024, one of the people told Bloomberg.
+By raising annual goods imports from the United States by a combined value of more than $1 trillion (£775.45 billion), China would seek to reduce its trade surplus, which last year stood at $323 billion, to zero by 2024, one of the people told Bloomberg. https://bloom.bg/2RBsiEL

 If U.S. President Donald Trump is re-elected next year, the trade gap would close by the end of his second term.